Skip to content

 Mission

-• Obtain the rights of tracts of land known as ‘concessions’ in a sort of long-term lease from the Peruvian government to protect those areas from illegal and destructive activities via their Ranger program.
+• Acquiring and Protecting Threatened Concessions by securing land rights in a sort of long-term lease from the Peruvian government to protect those areas from illegal and destructive activities via their Ranger program.

-• Train rangers and indigenous remote communities to use technology to expand monitoring, impact and knowledge of the forest, such as drones and SMART program.
+• Implementing technology training for rangers and Indigenous remote communities to use technology to expand monitoring, impact and knowledge of the forest, such as drones and SMART program.

 Iconic species